Errata Pro jQuery 2.0 2nd Edition By Adam Freeman

 Text reads: I added rules that rely on element names using the

-configuration object that is passed to the jQuery Validation Pluginvalidate()
+rulesproperty of theoptionsconfiguration object that is passed to the jQuery Validation Pluginvalidate()method.Why: To clarify that

 Ch13 p333.